QubesOS/qubes-doc/basics/intro.md

 communications, or thoughts written in a private journal.
 Malware can also interfere with the activities you perform with your computer.
-For example, if you use your computer to conduct financial transactions, the malware might allow its creator to make fradulent transactions in your name.
+For example, if you use your computer to conduct financial transactions, the malware might allow its creator to make fraudulent transactions in your name.

 Aren't antivirus programs and firewalls enough?